knysti/xamarin-course/README.markdown

 It's free.
 We have limited slots open, but the course is free of charge.
 While e-conomic will supply the location, coffee, and fresh fruit, you must bring your own hard- and software.

 ## So what is the catch?
 There is no catch.
-We at e-conomic would like to create a resource full environment, get in contact to new and future developers. and show you that we have a nice place to spend your working hours.
+We at e-conomic would like to create a resource full environment, get in contact with new and future developers. and show you that we have a nice place to spend your working hours.
 We will not dictate what kind of app you can and cannot build.
 The aim of this course is for you to learn!
 No strings attached.

 ## Can I get ETCS points for this course?
 Yes, our students have done this in the past.
 You just need to find a supervisor at your university who is willing to aprove it.
 We will not involve yourselves in this matter, but we will try to design the course in a way that the work load matches a 5 ETCS course.